madajaju/EDT/docs/briefs/edw-14/en/episode.md

 img: thumbnail.png
 image: thumbnail.png
-summary: News in Digital Transformation for the week of May 8, 2023:
+summary: News in Digital Transformation for the week of May 8, 2023 including
-No specific news in Digital Transformation for the week of May 8, 2023
 video: https://youtu.be/DY9iNUhQ-a8
-description: News in Digital Transformation for the week of May 8, 2023:
+description: News in Digital Transformation for the week of May 8, 2023 including
-No specific news in Digital Transformation for the week of May 8, 2023
 ---